kelu124/echomods/tobo/Readme.md

 ### DONE

 * Specs to write
-* Agreeing on the strips
+* Agreeing on the strips/tracks
-* Defining the ICs to use
+* Defining the ICs to use to pulse
 * Getting schematics

 ### People